-- (D) Minor Use Permit.
-In accordance with the Use Permit review procedure listed in Chapter 20.196, the Zoning Administrator or the Planning Commission shall approve, conditionally approve, or deny a Minor Use Permit for a medical cannabis cultivation site based on findings in Section 20.196.020 and the following special findings: - (1) The proposed medical cannabis cultivation site is in compliance with the provisions of Chapter 10A.17. - (2) In cases where there is no other environmentally superior cultivation site located on the same parcel, the location and operation of the medical cannabis cultivation site will, to the maximum extent feasible, avoid or minimize its impact on environmentally sensitive areas including hillsides exceed 15%, prime soil, oak woodland, and timber resources. - (3) The proposed medical cannabis cultivation site will avoid or minimize odor and light impact on residential uses. - (4) For any new medical cannabis cultivation site established after January 1, 2020 and that is not located in the AG (Agriculture) Zoning District, the submitted MCCO permit application contains evidence that demonstrates: (1) there is adequate water supply in the watershed and water rights to serve the cultivation site; (2) the cultivation site has received a Clean Water Act Section 404 permit from the Army Corps of Engineers or a Clean Water Act Section 401 permit from the North Coast Regional Water Quality Control Board, as applicable, and a General Permit for Discharges of Storm Water from the State Water Resources Control Board. - (5) The Use Permit granted for the medical cannabis cultivation site shall be limited to a period not to exceed 10 years.
-The Administrative Permit shall expire at the end of this period unless it is renewed prior to the end of 10-year period, or at any time the approved MCCO permit for the cultivation site expires or is revoked.
+- (3) The proposed cannabis cultivation site will avoid or minimize odor and light impact on residential uses. - (4) For any new cannabis cultivation site established after January 1, 2020 and that is not located in the AG (Agriculture) Zoning District, the submitted MCCO permit application contains evidence that demonstrates: (1) there is adequate water supply in the watershed and water rights to serve the cultivation site; (2) the cultivation site has received a Clean Water Act Section 404 permit from the Army Corps of Engineers or a Clean Water Act Section 401 permit from the North Coast Regional Water Quality Control Board, as applicable, and a General Permit for Discharges of Storm Water from the State Water Resources Control Board. - (5) The Use Permit granted for the cannabis cultivation site shall be limited to a period not to exceed 10 years.
+The Use Permit shall expire at the end of this period unless it is renewed prior to the end of 10- year period, or at any time the approved MCCO permit for the cultivation site expires or is revoked.